ThinkLoveShare/sources/content/writeups/security_fest_2018/excess_ess_1.en.md

 ---
 author: "Laluka"
-title: "Excess ess 1"
+title: "Security Fest - Excess ess 1"
 slug: "excess_ess_1"
 date: 2018-06-04
 status: "original"
-description: "A web challenge about XSS solved during the 2018 SecurityFest CTF.
-It's all about finding a bypass in order to execute the 'removed' function alert."
+description: "Web challenge about XSS and browser behavior.
+It's all about finding a bypass in order to execute a javascript function after its references has been removed. "
 ---

 This challenge is called "Excess Ess 1", a funny name for XSS, which is an attack that consists in forcing our victim's browser to execute code (most of the time javascript) without its consent.
 This challenge was proposed by the 2018's edition of the SecurityFest CTF.